RajCardona/Simple-SQLRPGLE-CRUD/README.md

 ## Motivation

-This project is just for fun and learn more about the lastest RPG style of programming.
+This project is just for fun and learn more about the latest RPG style of programming.

 ## Installation